salvescoding/ruby-exercism/MarsRover-Ruby/README.md

 -------------------------------------------------------------------------------

-To run the program, just launch app.rb with ruby.
+To run the program on your terminal, just launch ruby controller.rb on lib

+To run the tests just run ruby mars_rover_test.rb on spec